ABOUT

 SUPPORTERS

-Our David Fairchild Society commemorates the work of David Fairchild, who spent his life exploring the world, collecting plants, and sharing them throughout America and the world.
+FONA’s David Fairchild Society commemorates the work of David Fairchild, who spent his life exploring the world, collecting plants, and sharing them throughout America and the world.
 He brought us many plants and foods that are staples in American culture, such as ornamental cherry trees and Meyer lemons.
-Learn more on our Support page.
+Learn more at our Support page.

 David Fairchild $50,000+